Akashelar/DUASP_DRONE-PROJECT/README.md

-# DUASP_Disaster Management Drone for Real-Time Mapping and Detection
+# PG-DUASP_Disaster Management Drone for Real-Time Mapping and Detection
 Disaster Management Drone for Real-Time Mapping and Detection